Get Started with SignServer

 What you get: A local SignServer instance running in Docker.

 What you need: A client authentication certificate to access the SignServer admin interface.
-You can issue one using EJBCA Quick Start Guide – Issue Client Authentication Certificate.
+You can issue one using https://docs.keyfactor.com/how-to/latest/quick-start-issue-client-authentication-certificat.

 This is useful when testing configuration flows or signing operations.
 Step-by-step guides and videos are provided, demonstrated with the Community Edition of SignServer, which is readily available via Docker Hub.
 You can also pull the SignServer Community container from the AWS Marketplace.